AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 ## Credits

 This plugin uses (obviously) the [ZMarkdown engine](https://github.com/zestedesavoir/zmarkdown), initially developped for Zeste de Savoir.
 Also, thanks to the developers of [SimpleHTMLDOM](http://simplehtmldom.sourceforge.net/), used to backport the images processing to the Markdown parsed by ZMD.

-## To Do

-- [ ] Currently, images URL are supported, but not links, as the functions into `Excerpts` does not really support anything but images to convert HTML tags to Parsedown excerpts.
-So special links (relative, by folder, or special attributes) will not work.
-We should re-write the HTML-to-excerpt converter to support tags with content and sub-tags (or use Parsedown for that, if possible).